Lani Hall: Writing

 As a young girl, Hall wrote poetry.
 She began writing short stories in 1982 while on tour in Mexico City.
 In 2012 she published Emotional Memoirs & Short Stories.
 Written over the course of more than 30 years, the book contains fiction and nonfiction stories that describe women coping with the vicissitudes of life.

 Personal life

-In December 1973, Hall married Herb Alpert.
-Together they have a daughter, actress Aria Alpert.
+On December 15, 1974, Hall married Herb Alpert; they have a daughter, actress Aria Alpert.

-The Alperts live on a 5.5-acre beachfront compound by the Pacific Coast Highway in West Malibu, which Herb Alpert acquired in the early 1970s.
-Hall is stepmother to Dore and Eden, children of Herb Alpert's first marriage to Sharon Mae (Lubin).